-The position relating to payments of bills to FCI is precarious; as per the status provided by the States/UTs, out of the total bills raised by FCI upto 30th June, 2013 amounting to Rs.
-15962.80 lakh; out of this, an amount of Rs.
-8970.65 lakh (56%) only has been paid and almost 44% of the billed amount is still pending for payments vi) Construction of Kitchen-cum-Store
+The position relating to payments of bills to FCI is precarious; as per the status provided by the States/UTs, out of the total bills raised by FCI upto the month of October, 2013 out of total bills raised by FCI of Rs.
+89787.29lakh, an amount of Rs.
+42499 lakh(47%) only has been paid and almost 53% of the billed amount is still pending for payments to be made to FCI by various States/ UTs (Annexure-VIII).
+This huge pendency of bills may result in stoppage of supply of foodgrains to the defaulting States which will adversely affect serving of MDM.

+vi) Construction of Kitchen-cum-Store

-Provision of infrastructure facilities such as kitchen-cum-stores are an essential component for proper implementation of the MDM scheme for supply of healthy, hygienic and hot cooked meal to the children and also safe storage of food grains at the school level.
+Provision of infrastructure facilities such as kitchen-cum-store are an essential component for proper implementation of the MDM scheme for supply of healthy, hygienic and hot cooked meal to the children and also safe storage of food grains at the school level.
 It is relevant to mention that provision of kitchen cum store has also been made mandatory under Right to Education Act 2009.
-The Government of India has sanctioned 978693 units of kitchen sheds for schools.
-States/UTs have constructed only 639570 units (65%) by the first quarter of 2013-14.
-Non-availability of proper kitchen cum stores and storage facilities has also been reported by several Monitoring Institutions in their Half Yearly Monitoring Reports.
+The Government of India has sanctioned 1000713 units of kitchen sheds for schools.
+States/UTs have constructed only 649599units (66%) by the second quarter of 2013-14.
+Unavailability of proper kitchen cum stores and storage facilities has also been reported by several Monitoring Institutions in their Half Yearly Monitoring Reports.

-The pace of construction of kitchen-cum-store is very slow and needs urgent attention in the States / UTs of Andhra Pradesh (9%), Kerala (13%), Maharashtra (42%), Tamil Nadu (19%), Jharkhand (42%), Uttarakhand (52%), Haryana (56%)and Odisha (52%) etc. where less than 60% of the sanctioned kitchen cum stores have been constructed (Annexure-IX).
-On various occasions these States/UTs have been requested to complete the pending work in a time bound manner.
+The pace of construction of kitchen-cum-store is very slow and needs urgent attention in the States / UTs of Andhra Pradesh (9%), Kerala (13%), Maharashtra (42%), Tamil Nadu (19%), Jharkhand (45%), Uttarakhand (52%), Haryana (56%)and Odisha (52%) etc. where less than 60% of the sanctioned kitchen cum stores have been constructed (Annexure-IX).
+In various occasions these States/ UTs have been requested to complete the pending work in a time bound manner.
 All these States are therefore requested to work out a time bound plan for of construction of kitchen-cum-stores for safe storage and hygienic cooking of MDM.